 We arrived in the Philippines, without a real plan.
 We kept meaning to choose which islands we wanted to visit, but with over 7,000, we just got overwhelmed.
 So we landed in Manila early in the morning, dropped our stuff at our hotel, and looked around a bit.
 On the first day, we were accosted by more beggars and street children than anywhere else on our trip.
-Two kids cursed at us, and threw something at us when we wouldn’t give them coins.
-So, that night, we booked a flight for the island of Palawan, to spend a week there.
+Two kids cursed at us and threw something at us when we wouldn’t give them coins.
+So, that night in the middle of drinks at a hostel, we booked a flight for the island of Palawan, to spend a week there.

 Palawan, a beautiful island.
 The ending scenes from the last Bourne movie were filmed there, and supposedly the book The Beach is set there, but the author changed the location to Thailand to preserve his secret hideout.
 Actually, the geologic formations- karst limestone mountains set in white sand islands- are the same geology as both Krabi/Phuket, Thailand, and Halon Bay, Vietnam, on the same tectonic plate.
 Seriously pretty.

 So we stayed there a week, went diving a couple of times, hopping from island to island.
 The town, El Nido, is a small Spanish-influenced settlement, and has accommodations and restaurants to suit any taste.
 Basically we just relaxed and enjoyed ourselves, not much else to do.
 On one day there was a parade for Women’s Day, and some boat races that were fun to watch.